Growing Dogwoods (C 900)Download PDF

 Most of the flowering dogwoods planted in Georgia are the white-bracted native form, which are grown from seed.
 An increasing number of vegetatively produced selections are being introduced as named varieties.
 These dogwoods are more expensive than those propagated from seed, but are usually well worth the added cost since they may flower at an earlier age or be more showy in flower.
-Some of the more popular varieties are listed in the following table:
+Some of the more popular varieties are listed below:

 Dogwoods are adaptable to several types of soils; however, they naturally grow in moist, fertile soils high in organic matter.
 They are never found in poorly drained locations in the woods.
 Their primary demands are good soil drainage and protection from drought.
 Planting in poorly drained areas will usually result in the tree dying.